loopbackio/loopback-next/packages/example-getting-started/docs/repository.md

 ### Create your repository

-In the `src/repositories` directory create two files:
+Create another folder in `src` called `repositories` and inside of that folder, create two files:
 - `index.ts` (our export helper)
 - `todo.repository.ts`